SAP-archive/teched2021-DEV261/exercises/ex11/README.md

 ## Goal 🎯

+In this exercise we will add a Mock application namely a Kyma function into the Kyma cluster to insert order data into the SAP HANA Database whenever a **submitexternalorder** is called using the internal network of the Kyma cluster.

+## Setup of the Mock Application

-In the file **srv/orders-service.js** you will find the definition of a CDS Action called **submitexternalorder**.
+In the file **srv/orders-service.js** you find the definition of a CDS Action called **submitexternalorder**.
 The implemtation of this Action expects to receive an **orderNo** found in the body of a POST request.
-Using the received **orderNo** a call will be made to the serverless function **order-mock** using the Kyma cluster's internal network.
-This provides a random set of values which are then inserted into the Hana Cloud database.
+Using the received **orderNo** a call will be made to the Kyma function **order-mock** using the Kyma cluster's internal network.
+The function provides a random set of values which are then inserted into the SAP HANA Cloud database.

-Apply the **order-mock** function deployment
+To deploy the Kyma function apply the **order-mock** function deployment

 ```shell
 kubectl -n cap apply -f ./resources/functionmock/deployment.yaml
 ```

+## Local Call of the Mock Application

-To be able to test locally apply the **order-mock** apirule deployment
+To be able to test locally apply the **order-mock** API rule deployment via:

 ```shell
 kubectl -n cap apply -f ./resources/functionmock/apirule.yaml
 ```

-The mock function can be called using:
+Now call the mock function using:

 - In shell